 The criteria are used in a well-developed, validated quality assurance system that combines internal and external moderation.
 This system ensures that a common, established standard is applied across all participating teacher education providers.
 In order to meet Program Standard 1.2, the following conditions must be satisfied to assure the fidelity of the GTPA as implemented:

-- The GTPA is a summative assessment to be completed in a final year, sustained professional experience placement of four weeks duration (minimum). - 2.
+- 1. The GTPA is a summative assessment to be completed in a final year, sustained professional experience placement of four weeks duration (minimum). - 2.
 The GTPA is to be undertaken in one class with a focus on a single curriculum area or integrated teaching unit.
+Preservice teachers demonstrate their practices in a significant learning sequence taught across the duration of the professional experience placement.
+The learning sequence is to be implemented across a significant series of teaching episodes/ lessons that have clearly defined learning - 3.
+In responding to the GTPA, preservice teachers present their practice in the teaching, learning, and assessing cycle in a whole class context, and with differentiation for small groups and individual learners.